UFC 245: Usman vs. Covington | Event Profile, Full Results & Legacy

 Was the Volkanovski vs. Holloway decision at UFC 245 controversial?

-Extremely.
-The split decision (48-47, 48-47, 47-48 for Volkanovski) was disputed by a majority of observers who had Holloway winning on the feet across multiple rounds.
+Yes.
+The decision (50-45, 47-48, 47-48 for Volkanovski) was disputed by many observers who had Holloway winning on the feet across multiple rounds.
 The controversy produced an immediate rematch at UFC 251 in 2020, which Volkanovski also won.

 How did Usman beat Covington at UFC 245?

-Usman weathered a strong start from Covington, absorbed high volume across four rounds, and broke through in round five with a right hand that fractured Covington’s jaw.
-He followed with punching combinations and referee Jason Herzog stopped it at 3:52.
-One of 2019’s most dramatic late-round finishes.
+Usman weathered a strong start from Covington and broke through in round five with a right hand that fractured Covington's jaw, followed by combinations that brought the TKO stoppage at 4:10.
+One of 2019's most dramatic late-round finishes.

 How many title fights were on UFC 245?